Leong Ka Hang

-Leong Ka Hang (梁嘉恆 (Loeng^{4} Gaa^{1} Hang^{4}); born 22 November 1992 in Macau) is a former Macanese professional footballer who played as a striker.
+Leong Ka Hang (梁嘉恆 (Loeng^{4} Gaa^{1} Hang^{4}); born 22 November 1992) is a Macanese professional footballer who plays as a striker for Must IPO.

 Early career

-Leong Ka Hang broke his arm three times when he was 15, 16 and soon after.
+Leong Ka Hang was born in Macau.
+He broke his arm three times when he was 15, 16 and soon after.
 The doctor told him to stop playing but he now wears a plastic protective guard on his left arm and has no problems.

-Leong Ka Hang became the Macau Footballer of the Year aged only 18, then he went to Japan for football training in August 2011 for half a month.
+Leong became the Macau Footballer of the Year aged only 18, then he went to Japan for football training in August 2011 for half a month.

 Club career

 Tai Po

-From 8 September 2014, Leong Ka Hang has a trial with Hong Kong Premier League club Tai Po.
-Coach Pau Ka Yiu said he has made a good first impression but he will observe him for a little while longer before making a decision.
+From 8 September 2014, Leong had a trial with Hong Kong Premier League club Tai Po.
+Coach Pau Ka Yiu said he had made a good first impression but he would observe him for a little while longer before making a decision.
 Tai Po FC announced his signing on 6 November.
-Leong Ka Hang made his debut as a second-half substitute on 22 November 2014, his 22nd birthday, against Sun Pegasus, but he failed to break the deadlock and the match ended 0:0.
+Leong made his debut as a second-half substitute on 22 November 2014, his 22nd birthday, against Sun Pegasus, but he failed to break the deadlock and the match ended 0:0.

 Pegasus

-Leong Ka Hang joined Pegasus in the summer of 2016.
+Leong joined Pegasus in the summer of 2016.
 He began the year as an Asian foreign player but was naturalized in December.